zoeparman/ghent-datex2-to-linkeddata/README.md

 ### otn\linkeddatex2\View

-Given an accept header and a `hardf` graph, the `view` method will stream a string to HTTP output.
+Given an accept header, a `hardf` graph, and a url (the url of the current graph) the `view` method will stream a string to HTTP output.
 Will take care of HTTP response and cache headers as well.

 ### otn\linkeddatex2\gather\GraphProcessor